SAP-samples/btp-integration-toolkit-lite/README.md

 ![Reference Image](/ITKLite.jpg)

+## Database Requirement
+Use the main GIT branch if you are using PostgreSQL as your database in BTP.
+If the database is Hana DB , look at the example folder to convert the database HDB and also update MTA.YAML to deploy Multi Target Application with Hana Database.

 ## Deploy the Application
 Simply run the following command to deploy the deployable file to your BTP Cloud Foundry environment.